chubizy/WD-Finals/readme.md

     <img src="./assets/img/Bloogoo_Dantic.png" alt="" width="130" height="100">
   </a>
 <!-- TODO: Change Title to the name of the title of your Project -->
-  <h3 align="center">Finals</h3>
+  <h3 align="center">Personal Website</h3>
 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  This project has 5 pages where we can showcase our past projects with different designs, highlighting our experience, and coding skills.
+  This project has 5 pages to showcase my past projects with different designs, highlighting our experience, and coding skills.
 </div>

 <br />